butfirstchai.com

 • Ingredients

-Do not eat an egg puff right out of the oven.
-You will burn your tongue and lose the tastebuds to enjoy any more egg puffs.
+Do not eat an egg puff straight out of the oven.
+You will burn your tongue and lose the tastebuds required to enjoy the next one.
+Consider this friendly but serious advice.

 Mr. F